Botanical illustration workshop: A tool for environmental education in the Nonguén Valley

 The ADAPTO team, based at the Universidad del Bío-Bío, assigned the funds after a review process.
 They also supported the organization in the implementation process.

-In the new global and local socio-health context, connection with nature is commonly recognized as an important source of physical and mental health, especially for women.
+In the new global and local sanitary crisis, connection with nature is commonly recognized as an important source of physical and mental health, especially for women.
 We believe the workshop’s enduring relevance is manifest in the fact that the group of interested women have remained committed to completing the initiative, despite all the challenges encountered.
 They have frequently inquired about the dates of implementation.
 We believe this outcome is proof that when activities are pertinent and necessary, they stay with the community — even if they must remain in the form of a promise for a long time.

 Moreover, from the point of view of architectural education, our experience so far leads us to believe similar initiatives could be pertinent in academic contexts.
 Indeed, they could help students develop a deeper sensibility for the natural environment as well as for the built one.